ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         established organizational ontology URL such as a [GRID URL](https://grid.ac/institutes) as their canonical “source” URL.

-3. The URL SHOULD also be as short as reasonably possible while avoid collisions, and MUST NOT exceed 255 characters.
+3. The URL SHOULD also be as short as reasonably possible while avoiding collisions, and MUST NOT exceed 255 characters.

-4. The URL MUST NOT be followed by the algorithm making an access decision.
+4. The URL MUST NOT be fetched by the algorithm making an access decision.

 5. URLs SHOULD resolve to a human readable document for a policy maker to reason about.